-OAuth 2.0 is introduced in the PSA email parser for Office 365 in response to Microsoft's lifecycle announcement, in which they indicate that they will begin deprecating Basic Authentication.
+OAuth 2.0 is introduced in the VSA Service Desk Email Reader for Office 365 in response to Microsoft's lifecycle announcement, in which they indicate that they will begin deprecating Basic Authentication.
 When using the Basic/Legacy Authentication application sends a username and password with every request, the Exchange service account is granted access to relevant mailboxes using the Application Impersonation role.
-With Modern Authentication, full access to all mailboxes permission is granted to the PSA application as part of the consent flow.
-Modern Authentication is based on the OAuth 2.0 protocol which is a token-based authentication, this design ensures that your global administrator credentials are never stored in PSA for mail parsing.
+With Modern Authentication, full access to all mailboxes permission is granted to the VSA application as part of the consent flow.
+Modern Authentication is based on the OAuth 2.0 protocol which is a token-based authentication, this design ensures that your global administrator credentials are never stored in the application for mail parsing.

 With token-based authentication, users would enter their username and password to get a token.
 This token provides access to the resource for a specific time period.
 The token is auto-renewed as long as the credentials entered in the parser settings are still valid.

 Setup in Azure

 To connect your parser using OAuth 2.0 in Service Desk you will have set up the VSA App in your Azure Portal.
 Login to https://portal.azure.com using your global administrator credentials.

 Refer to the below steps/screenshots to register the app.